okohll/abdocs/content/introduction/costing-structure.md

 * Optional API charges - when integrating with third party software

 Each element has a sliding scale - the larger the number of units, the lower the per-unit cost, to allow large scale use while remaining affordable.

+Please see https://agilebase.co.uk/pricing/ and contact us for further details.